Artificial intelligence

 3. Sometimes AI is even superfluous

-Let’s imagine that you’ve “done your homework”: you have evaluated your specific case, you have clarified what AI can and can’t do for you, and you have come to the conclusion that it could actually be useful for you.
-This is not the time to claim victory, because the implementation of AI can be a big problem without a precise strategy.
+Let’s imagine that you have already ‘done your homework’: you have assessed your specific case, clarified what AI can and cannot do for you, and come to the conclusion that it can indeed be useful to you.
+Now is not the time to sing victory, because AI implementation can be a bit of a ‘cat out of the bag’ without a clear strategy.

 5. Where to find AI tools

-But the difference between journalists and other experts, is that in their work they are not driven only by profit, but also by the desire to provide information.
-There is no Artificial Intelligence that can replace their talent and ability to work for the greater good, ie
+But the difference between journalists and other experts is that in their work they are not only driven by profit, but also by the desire to report.
+There is no Artificial Intelligence that can replace their talent and their ability to work for the greater good, i.e. a more aware and informed society.

 7. The role of collaboration

-Let’s think of the exchange of information between journalists in the event of an investigation into an online “hate speech“: thanks to Artificial Intelligence, for example, it’s possible to automatically filter and analyze a series of racist, sexist or homophobic comments published in different languages.
+Think of the exchange of information between journalists in the case of an investigation into online ‘hate speech’: thanks to Artificial Intelligence it will be possible, for example, to automatically filter and analyse a series of racist, sexist or homophobic comments published in different languages.

-8. No worries
+8. No anxieties

-The phrase is “no stress”: for your content creation, always apply the knowledge you currently have regarding AI, choosing to update as soon as possible, and remember the saying “knowledge is power”.
+The watchword is ‘no stress’: for the creation of your content, always apply the knowledge you currently have about AI but choose to update as soon as possible, remembering the saying ‘knowledge is power’.

 9. Artificial Intelligence learns